nbakas/ANNBN.jl/ReadMe.md

 > Regression

 Start with example in /test/100_variables.jl .
-You may change the input xx_train, yy_train, the nomber of observations, etc., and compare with other methods.
+You may change the input xx_train, yy_train, the number of observations, etc., and compare with other methods.

 > Classification for Computer Vision